 Pupil-teacher ratios.
-The potential "fiscal space" for raising average salaries also depends heavily on an assumption that pupil-teacher ratios (PTRs) do not decline in countries where they are already relatively low.
-It is important to note that the inertial tendency in most school systems experiencing a declining student population is precisely this.
-It requires active management to trim the size of the teaching force pari passu with demographic decline - thus maintaining a stable PTR - and both teachers unions (who fight to protect job stability) and parents (who believe that smaller class size is better for their children) resist this.
+The potential "fiscal space" for raising average salaries depends heavily on an assumption that pupil-teacher ratios (PTRs) do not decline in countries where they are already relatively low.
+It is important to note that the inertial tendency in most school systems experiencing a declining student population is to allow the PTR to fall.
+It requires active management to trim the size of the teaching force pari passu with demographic decline-thus maintaining a stable PTR-and both teachers unions (who fight to protect job stability) and parents (who believe that smaller class size is better for their children) resist this (box 3.2).